PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Background

 \subsubsection{Model Serialization Formats}

-Model savers and loaders must agree on the serialization format; there are various formats available, each with its own tradeoffs in terms of security, flexibility, and performance. \!~\footnote{ A convenient table showing these tradeoffs is provided in the SafeTensors repository \texttt{README}: \url{https://github.com/huggingface/safetensors}.} Python is the primary language for using ML models, and its native serialization module, \pickle~\cite{pickle-docs}, provides a convenient and flexible interface for saving objects; \pickle proliferated for being easy to use and is used by popular libraries like PyTorch~\cite{pytorch-serialization}.
+Model savers and loaders must agree on the serialization format; there are various formats available, each with its own tradeoffs in terms of security, flexibility, and performance. \!~\footnote{ A table showing these tradeoffs is provided in the SafeTensors repository \texttt{README}: \url{https://github.com/huggingface/safetensors}.} Python is the primary language for using ML models, and its native serialization module, \pickle~\cite{pickle-docs}, provides a convenient and flexible interface for saving objects; \pickle proliferated for being easy to use and is used by popular libraries like PyTorch~\cite{pytorch-serialization}.
 Hugging Face released the SafeTensors format in September 2022 as an alternative that prioritizes security~\cite{huggingface_safetensors}.
 The GGUF format, released August 2023, is optimized for fast model loading and inference tasks, especially for large language models~\cite{gguf_github_readme,gguf_huggingface}.
-Other formats may be selected for library coupling (\eg TensorFlow SavedModel), interoperability (\eg ONNX), or intermediate tradeoffs between security, flexibility, and performance.
+Other formats may be selected for library coupling (\eg~TensorFlow SavedModel), interoperability (\eg ONNX), or intermediate tradeoffs between security, flexibility, and performance.

-The security of a format depends on the expressivity of the operations needed to deserialize a model.
-The SafeTensors format requires very few different operations to load a model, because it effectively only encodes model weight values, and is considered a secure format after independent security audits~\cite{trailofbitsSafeTensorAudit,huggingface_safetensor_security_audit}.
-Some formats, like TensorFlow SavedModel and ONNX, are known to permit operations that could be abused in specific settings ~\cite{zhu:2025:mymodelismalwaretoyou,onnx_runtime_hacks}, but with no observed real-world attacks. \Pickle is an extremely expressive format that permits nearly arbitrary operations during deserialization, and numerous malicious \pickle models are discovered on Hugging Face ~\cite{zhao2024MalHug, casey2024largescaleexploitinstrumentationstudy, reversinglabs_malicious_models_discovered, jfrog_malicious_models_detected, hiddenlayer_machine_learning_threat_roundoup}.
+The security of a format depends on the expressivity of its operations.
+The SafeTensors format requires very few different operations to load a model, because it only encodes model weight values, and is considered a secure format after independent security audits~\cite{trailofbitsSafeTensorAudit,huggingface_safetensor_security_audit}.
+Some formats, like TensorFlow SavedModel and ONNX, are known to permit operations that could be abused in specific settings ~\cite{zhu:2025:mymodelismalwaretoyou,onnx_runtime_hacks}, but with no observed real-world attacks.